 The coordinates for this cache are N42° 52.ABC, W089° 29.DEF

-The caches in this series vary in terrain and difficulty, but all caches are .50 cal ammo cans.
+The caches in this series vary in terrain and difficulty, but most caches are .50 cal ammo cans.
+This one is a medium sized lock n lock.
 This wildlife area has some low, swampy areas, so you may want to bring along an extra pair of socks and shoes, just in case you step in the wrong spot.